Chess piece: Names

-Variant pieces
+Variants

 Chess variants sometimes include new, non-standard, or even old pieces.
 For example, Courier Chess, a predecessor of modern chess dating from the 12th century, was played on an 8×12 board and used all six modern chess piece types, plus three additional types of pieces: Courier, Mann (or rath or sage), and Jester.
 Variants of "old" chess might use the old rules for bishops/elephants with the alfil piece, or old rules for Queens with the ferz.
 Many modern variants with unorthodox pieces exist, such as Berolina chess which uses custom pawns that advance diagonally and capture vertically.